srysis/my_web_page_react/README.md

 ## What it was written in?

-It was written using React.js framework with 'SASS' for CSS preprocessing and 'React-Router' for client-side routing.
+It was written using React.js framework with 'SCSS' for CSS preprocessing and 'React-Router' for client-side routing.

 ## How to see the results?